Content Addressable Memory Without Catastrophic Forgetting by Heteroassociation with a Fixed Scaffold: Introduction

 \section{Introduction}

-Content-addressable memory (CAM) networks are attractive models of long-term human memory: Humans are experts at recognizing situations or items they have encountered before, and often fill in the details from partial or noisy information.
-When presented by a partial or corrupted version of a previously seen input, a CAM maintains memories that can be reconstructed from corrupted cues.
-Recurrently connected CAMs, for example the Hopfield network \cite{XXX}, additionally encode the memorized states as fixed points of their dynamics.
-They use their dynamics to drive the input state to one of the nearest fixed points and keep it there.
-Dynamical fixed-point CAM networks can therefore also function as short-term memory networks for the acquired long-term memories.
-Therefore, CAMs are also powerful memory models for ANNs.
+Content-addressable memory (CAM) networks are compelling models of long-term human memory: Humans are experts at recognizing situations or items they have encountered before, and often fill in the details from partial or noisy information.
+Similarly, when presented by a partial or corrupted version of a previously memorized input, a recurrently iterated (autoassociative) CAM can reconstruct the learned pattern by flow to fixed points.
+For example, the Hopfield network \cite{hopfield1982neural, hopfield1984neurons} encodes the memorized states as fixed points of its dynamics.
+Because the state remains at a fixed point once it reaches there, such CAM networks can thus also function as short-term memory networks for the acquired long-term memories.